 BALENA_HOST_CONFIG_gpu_mem, will result in the device rebooting and applying those settings.

-- Actions such as Restart and Purge data from the balenaCloud dashboard will not apply to local mode containers.
+- Actions such as Restart services and Purge data will not apply to local mode containers.

 - When switching out of local mode and back to tracking releases from balenaCloud, the Supervisor will destroy any local mode containers and volumes, as well as clean up unneeded base images, and then start the release that balenaCloud instructs it to run.